marks530/ms2-project-resubmit/README.md

 The answer box or score box fetches the par value from the scorecard for the hole and the users clicks the increment/decrement buttons around the par value to get their score quickly.
 The Submit button takes the entry and saves it to the scorecard.
-When the limit
+When the limit of nine holes the congratulations message appears with the score total and the user is invited to see their entry on the leaderboard page.

 ## Design Choice

 The site layout contains a navigation bar, a banner image, a welcome message and event details section, a carousel with multiple images of the golf course, an information section and a footer.
+I have improved a number of areas of the site by adding a background image which is an image taken from the golf course and changing the jumbotrons to containers with the effect of removing the background colour and presenting the headers and section titles directly on the background image.
-This is a simple layout which can be developed to suit many different courses throughout the country and indeed abroad In the center of the page is the "Score Entry" button which is the call to action for the page.
+This layout can be developed to suit many different courses throughout the country and indeed abroad In the center of the page is the "Score Entry" button which is the call to action for the page.
 This takes the user to the score entry page.

 This page contains the business area of the site.
 The layout directs the user to log in and enter their score via the score entry area to appear in the score card table.
 The structure and layout of the score entry area is based on the Maths game used in the JavaScript course.
 The increment and decrement were a perfect fit for the score entry structure.
 The JavaScript content takes some elements from the game but is largely modified.
 Extra functions to get the players name, fetch the par values and present them in the score entry box, log the scores in the score card, total the numbers of strokes and add the total score to the score card